 "Remember to be respectful – yes you are caught up with the emotions of trying to find care - however it is tough for your aged loved one too."

 Ms Merienne says it’s key to ensure conversations around aged care happen early and when the time comes, the situation needs to be handled gently.

 "Remember this is very tough for your loved one.
 All of a sudden they are in need of help, they can’t do things the way they used to or the way they want to," Ms Merienne said.

-Home Care Packages can vary from basic help around the home to higher level and more complex nursing and medical care.
+Depending on the outcome of the assessment, a home care package might be available to families who qualify.
+Home care packages can vary from basic help around the home to higher level nursing and medical care.

 Did you find this article informative?

 To find out more about How to apply for a Home Care Packages, click here.

 To learn more about Having a Conversation about Aged Care, click here.

 Oxley Home Care provides Dementia Care, Private Care, Home Care, Nursing, Veterans Home Care and Allied Health to enable people to live a quality life independently in their own home and stay connected to their local community.

 Oxley Home Care is an Approved Provider of Home Care Packages funded by the Commonwealth Department of Health and Ageing and holds an allocation of Home Care Packages.
 These packages are designed to provide assistance to the elderly, to remain living independently at home.